 No, only Registration Services can sign your CPT request form.

-Do I have to apply for CPT while receiving Guaranteed Summer Funding?
+Do I have to apply for CPT while receiving Columbia Summer Funding?

-Yes, eligible students can use their summer internship under the guaranteed summer funding program for CPT.
+Yes, eligible students can use their summer internship under the Columbia Summer Funding program for CPT.

 Can my Supervised Essay on Legal Practice paper required for CPT be used to satisfy my Major writing credit requirement?

 Yes, as long as you do sufficient additional work to be worthy of the necessary credits as described in J.D.
 Rules 1.4.2 Legal Writing Requirement.